 “Buy this $100 blogging course and get my $50 coaching course for half price!”

 #16.
 Sell Your Website Theme

 If you have a self-hosted WordPress blog- If not yet start your own WordPress blog now.
-A simple way to earn is to sell WordPress theme that you are using on your website.
+A simple way to earn is to sell the WordPress themes that you are using on your website.

-Selling their own themes don’t fit every niche.
+Selling their own themes doesn’t fit every niche.
 If you are writing a fitness or cooking blog, your audiences will not be interested in purchasing a theme from your blog.

 They will be more interested in fitness & cooking tips and tricks.